-One on One Meetings Have a Structured Format
+One on One Meetings with staff Have a Structured Format

 Let's quickly go over the one on one meeting agenda - there are 4 sections. they are 1.
 The Employees Agenda, 2.
 The Manager's Agenda, 3.
 Deliverables for the week ahead and 4.
 Growth.
 So that's the structure, let's dive into what actually happens in those sections: